 More than forty administrative and advisory committees, subcommittees and groups with up to date information available online were researched.
-Of those committees, fifteen have undergraduate representation, as summarized in Figure 7-1.
+Of those committees, twenty have undergraduate representation, as summarized in Figure 7-1.

+The methods of replenishment for these seats vary widely.
 Elections are held in March to elect the five executives, and so ex-officio positions held by members of the Students' Union Executive Committee are refreshed annually.
-Executive members may choose to delegate their seats; in that case, the delegate is selected by the Executive Committee member.
+Executive members may choose to delegate their seats; in that case, the Executive Committee member selects the delegate.
 The other selection methods are summarized in Figure 7-1.